Art-of-WiFi/UniFi-API-browser/README.md

 - when git is done cloning, follow the configuration steps below to configure the settings for access to your Unifi Controller's API

 Alternatively you may choose to download the zip file and unzip it in your directory of choice, then follow the configuration steps below.

+### Updates
+When you have installed the tool using the `git clone` command you can install updates by going into the directory where the tools has been installed, and by running the `git pull` command from there.

 ### Configuration
 - credentials for access to the Unifi Controller API need to be configured in the file named `config.template.php` which should be copied/renamed to `config.php` before using the Unifi API browser tool